 Sendinblue, for instance, walks viewers step-by-step through how to set up an A/B test on the platform.

 Webinars.
 Webinars are a powerful marketing tool for interacting with customers.
 They help establish brand authority and increase brand awareness.
 The other benefit of webinars is you get to position yourself as the teacher.
 That gives you an opportunity to showcase your expertise and authority.

 In this Pipeline webinar, attendees learn how to get the most out of the brand’s advanced plan.

 Podcasts.
 As a marketing tool, podcasts target niche audiences.
 They’re an inclusive communication channel.
 Like videos, podcasts are a great way to create a personal connection with your audience.

-The important thing for the best SaaS podcasts is to settle on a format that works.
+But to have the best SaaS podcast, you’ll need settle on a format that works.
 In her bi-weekly podcast, Drift CMO, Tricia Gellman, meets with different CMOs to discuss their experience.

 E-books & white papers.
 White papers and E-books are an effective way to share in-depth content.
 You can use white papers and E-books as lead magnets.
 They’re also good resources for digital PR campaigns.